kubernetes-retired/service-catalog/docs/v1/api.md

 # Inspiration

-Broadly speaking, we're proposing a system that can list services and allow consumers to provision, bind, unbind and deprovision them.
+Broadly speaking, the system detailed herein can list services and allow consumers to provision, bind, unbind and deprovision them.

-We'll draw inspiration from the [Persistent Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) API and the [Ingress Controllers](http://kubernetes.io/docs/user-guide/ingress/) system.
+We've drawn inspiration from the [Persistent Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) API and the [Ingress Controllers](http://kubernetes.io/docs/user-guide/ingress/) system.
 The remainder of this section explains these inspirations in further detail.

 ## Persistent Volumes

 First, this problem space is symmetric to that of persistent volumes.
-We propose to model the data structures herein after those in persistent volumes primarily because we believe that consistency is a virtue.
+We model the data structures herein after those in persistent volumes primarily because we believe that consistency is a virtue.
 More importantly, the community benefits when similar problems have similar solutions.

 Specifically, we believe that the following existing types provide a good model for a service catalog API: